Documentation

 Command not found

-Make sure bgit is in your PATH.
-Try running:
+Make sure bgit is in your PATH:

 which bgit